What Are Parrots Scared Of ?

 After a few weeks with your bird, you’ll know your bird’s mannerisms.
 What a happy bird looks like and what an angry, unsatisfied, bird looks like are very different.
 When a parrot is stressed, this is when you have to be aware of what is happening and do your part to calm the situation.

+A frightened bird will hold their feathers close to their body.
+A frightened cockatiel or cockatoo will put their crests up.
+In most cases, birds will huddle away to a corner to seek protection.
 In contrast, if a parrot is stressed and feels very threatened you may see signs of aggression towards other birds and even people.
 Aggression in parrots can include biting on cage bars, panting from an increased heart rate and breathing, a fanned tail, and trashing and holding its wings away from its body.

 10 Items That May Scare Your Parrot: